Hydepwns/rex_termbox/DEBUG_SUMMARY.md

   - Attempts using `:socket.connect({:local, path_binary}, 0, opts)` fail with `:badarg`.
   - Attempts using `:socket.connect({:local, path_charlist}, 0, opts)` also fail with `:badarg`.
   - **Conclusion:** This appears to be an incompatibility specific to macOS 15.4.1 Beta and Erlang/OTP's UDS client implementation (`:gen_unix`/:`socket`).
 Tests on standard platforms (Linux, stable macOS) are expected to pass.
 Local testing failure is NOT considered a blocker for further development assuming portability.
+  - **macOS Beta Issue:** Integration tests still fail during `ExTermbox.init/1` on macOS 15.4.1 (Beta) with Erlang OTP 26/27 because the `:gen_tcp` client cannot establish a UDS connection.
+This is deferred.

 ## Issues Encountered & Resolved / In Progress